Change Manager: Definition, background, tips – How to lead change successfully

 They are curious about change and are also able to embrace something new and implement it.

-Diametrically opposed to the enthusiasts are 10% of employees and managers who are currently vehemently resisting and generally rejecting change.
-No matter what you come up with, these incorrigible obstructionists will see problems in everything and disagree, garnishing the whole thing with a grumpy atmosphere.
+Diametrically opposed to the enthusiasts are 10 – 20 % of employees and managers who immediately and vehemently resist and generally reject change.
+No matter what you come up with, these incorrigible blockers will see problems in everything, disagree and garnish the whole thing with a grumpy mood.

-The remaining 80% are waiting to see how things go.
-They are called fence sitters.
+The remaining 60 – 80 % are waiting to see how things go.
+They are called fence sit ters.
 These are people who sit on the fence between two parties, so to speak, and observe what happens, what behavior is worthwhile, how one party and the other will fare, just like in a tennis match.
 The motto: first take a look, weigh up what is worthwhile – and then join in.

-Because if you focus your efforts exclusively on the resisters and constantly invite them to workshops and discussion rounds in fancy hotels, then the 80 % fence sitters will get the impression that it is worthwhile being in the resistance and may be more likely to tilt in the negative direction.
+Because if you focus your efforts exclusively on the resisters and keep inviting them to workshops and talks in fancy hotels, then the 60-80% of fence sitters will get the impression that it’s worth being in the resistance and may be more likely to tilt in the negative direction.

 What you can do

-• Give those who go ahead exciting projects and tasks!
+Give those who go ahead exciting projects and tasks that are fun and rewarding!

-• Praise and recognize their achievements publicly, show their success!
+Praise and recognize their achievements publicly, communicate their successes enthusiastically!
+Show your motivation!

 Of course, as already described, you should certainly listen to resistance, but do not focus your attention primarily on the resistance, but on those who contribute constructively to change.
 Show that this behavior is worthwhile!